vishalrshukla/Vishals-Web-Data-Connector/README.md

 To understand how to create Tableau WDC visit: https://tableau.github.io/webdataconnector

-to Understand more about the API : [Data API](https://data.gov.in/resources/real-time-air-quality-index-various-locations/api)
+To Understand more about the API : [Data API](https://data.gov.in/resources/real-time-air-quality-index-various-locations/api)